setarcos/MyWagtail/README.md

    clean function to use a timestamp as the slug.
 This will be fine since the odds of two pages are created at the same time is small.

+5. Paginator in django is easy to use.
+However, when there is too many pages, the navigator seems crowed.
+Thanks to an answer in [stackoverflow](https://stackoverflow.com/questions/30864011/display-only-some-of-the-page-numbers-by-django-pagination), a one-liner in template solves this problem.